-The Draft Supplemental EIR is being made available to responsible and other potentially interested agencies, stakeholder organizations, and individuals, including all entities that have previously requested such notice in writing, for a 45-day review period from April 15 to May 29, 2022.
-CVFPB and USACE will conduct a virtual public meeting on April 26, 2022, to receive comments on the Draft Supplemental EIR and Draft Supplemental Environmental Assessment (EA).
+The Draft Supplemental EIR was made available to responsible and other potentially interested agencies, stakeholder organizations, and individuals, including all entities that previously requested such notice in writing, for more than a 45-day review period from April 15 to May 31, 2022.
+CVFPB and USACE conducted a virtual public meeting on April 26, 2022, to receive comments on the Draft Supplemental EIR and Draft Supplemental Environmental Assessment (EA).